Louisville vs. Michigan State odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 After 10,000 simulations of Louisville vs. Michigan State, SportsLine's model is going Over on the total (151.5 points).
 The Over has hit in four of their last six head-to-head meetings.
 The Over also hit in Louisville's last game.
 The Over has hit in eight of the last 10 Michigan State games, including each of the last four.

 The model projects the Cardinals to have three players score 12 points or more, including Ryan Conwell, who is projected to score 19.3 points.
 The Spartans are projected to have four players score 11.2 points or more, led by Jeremy Fears Jr., who is projected to score 15 points.
-The model is projecting 152 combined points.
-You can get the spread pick at SportsLine.
+The model is projecting 152 combined points as the Over hits 51% of the time You can get the spread pick at SportsLine.

 How to make Michigan State vs. Louisville picks

-Now, the model simulated every possession of Michigan State vs. Louisville 10,000 times and says one side of the spread is the better value.
+Now, the model simulated every possession of Michigan State vs. Louisville 10,000 times and says one side of the spread hits in almost 70% of simulations.
 You can only see that pick at SportsLine.

-So who wins Louisville vs. Michigan State, and which side of the spread is the better value?
+So who wins Louisville vs. Michigan State, and which side of the spread hits almost 70% of the time?
 Visit SportsLine now to see which side of the Louisville vs. Michigan State spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.